utkarshg6/helpful/Git.md

 git merge {branch-to-be-merged} --no-ff
 ```

-Note: This method preserves the Graphline and makes a new commit with commmit message **Merge branch "branch-you-merged"**
+Note: This method preserves the Graphline and adds a new commit with message **Merge branch "branch-you-merged"**

 ### Merge a branch in current branch with a commit meesage